 How does the OV-bicycle scheme work?

-- Subscribe to the scheme online on the website of Dutch Rail (only in Dutch).
+- Subscribe to the scheme online on the website of Dutch Rail.
 For this you pay a small annual fee.

 - You are charged a small fee for every time you rent a bike.